 What do you know about how your septic tank system works?
-In my experience, I’ve never done much to maintain my system except to follow a couple of rules of thumb based upon facts regarding proper septic system maintenance.
+In my experience, I’ve never done much to maintain my system except to follow a couple of rules of thumb based upon facts I’ve learned about proper septic system maintenance.

-First, I’ll tell you my three rules of thumb and then tell you what else you may need to know.
+First, I’ll tell you my 3 rules of thumb, along with a few other things you may need to know.

 Let me start by saying that I have lived in the same house for the past 22 years and have only had the septic system pumped out one time.
 No problems here.

-As I mentioned earlier, there are three rules of thumb that I follow religiously to keep my septic system in good order:
+As I mentioned, there are 3 rules of thumb that I follow religiously to keep my septic system in good order:

-- Secondly, read the labels carefully for anything that will eventually find its’ way to your septic system (e.g., paper products, cleaning products).
-Most manufacturers are vigilant about stating if their product is "safe for septic".
-It informs the consumer and also broadens the market for their product.
+- Second, read the labels carefully for anything that will eventually find its way to your septic system (e.g., paper products, cleaning products).
+Most manufacturers are vigilant about stating if their product is “safe for septic.”
+This informs the consumer and also broadens the market for their product.

-- Lastly, but not least, never disturb your leach field.
+- Last, but not least, never disturb your leach field.
 You never want to interrupt the leach lines or put a swimming pool on top of it, as an example.

 The septic system is comprised of a septic tank and a soil absorption area.

-There are five main components of a residential septic system:
+There are 5 main components of a residential septic system:

 - A septic tank